Succinic semialdehyde dehydrogenase deficiency: Taurine

-Taurine is a non-protein sulfur amino acid that is found in high concentrations in human milk.
+Taurine is found in high concentrations in human milk.
 It has been shown to have neuroprotective and neuromodulating properties.
 While it is an inhibitory neurotransmitter, its ability to cross the blood brain barrier is limited.
 There is a lot of literature that indicates that taurine acts as antagonist at GABAA and GABAB receptors which may further enhance its ability to treat patients with SSADH deficiency, but further pharmacological studies are yet to be conducted to see if taurine could serve a therapeutic purpose.

 Taurine has been successfully used in a single case open study in a child with SSADH deficiency; with resolving of brain lesions, and improvement in coordination and gait.

 Ketogenic diet

 During prolonged periods of fasting, ketone bodies serve as the primary energy source for the brain.
 In 2006, Henderson et al. showed that there is a therapeutic effect of maintaining a ketogenic diet – a diet consisting of high fat/low carbohydrate meals – in children with epilepsy.
 Ketogenic diets have also been shown to have some neuroprotective effects in models of Parkinson's disease and hypoxia as well.
-In a recent study conducted at the Hospital for Sick Children in Canada in 2007, researchers found that a ketogenic diet prolonged the lifespan of Aldh5a1-/- mice by greater than 300%, along with the normalization of ataxia and some improvement in various seizure types seen in SSADH deficient murine models.
+In a 2007 study conducted at the Hospital for Sick Children in Canada, researchers found that a ketogenic diet prolonged the lifespan of Aldh5a1-/- mice by greater than 300%, along with the normalization of ataxia and some improvement in various seizure types seen in SSADH deficient murine models.
 These effects were in conjunction with "...a significant restoration of GABAergic synaptic activity and region-specific restoration of GABAA receptor associated chloride channel binding."
 Ultimately, the data seen in the study indicated that a ketogenic diet may work in its ability to restore GABAergic inhibition.
 But further studies on murine models need to be conducted, ultimately leading to the possibility of conducting a controlled study on humans afflicted with the disorder.

 There is speculation that a ketogenic diet may be harmful for humans with SSADH deficiency as it may cause elevated levels of GHB in the bloodstream.